grahamwren/cs4500-project/report/doc.md

 The `DataFrame` object itself is a virtual dataframe, that is, it delegates to the KV in order to perform its operations.

-A computation is run on a dataframe by calling `map` with a `Rower`, either on a `DataFrame` object, or on a KDStore by providing the dataframe's key.
-The `DataFrame` runs the computation on the chunks contained in the current node, while using the network to ask for the results of the computation run on chunks stored in other nodes.
+A computation is run on a dataframe by issuing a `MAP` command with a `Rower`.
+Rowers can be serialized, and in a `MAP`, one Rower is sent over the network for each chunk in a piece of data.
+When a node receives a Rower, it runs the computation on the requested chunk.
+Then, the Rower is reserialized and sent back to the application.
+Once the application receives all the individual Rowers, it joins them using join_delete.
 The computation runs in parallel, so rows are likely processed out of order.
 The results, however, are joined in order.

-A fixed set of `Rower`s have to be defined at compile time, along with a serialization/deserialization method for them.
-This is because the Rowers must be sent over the network, and arbitrary C++ code cannot be serialized in our system.

 A `Node` is the low-level interface to the networking layer.
 The node will handle network commands automatically, and takes a callback for handling application commands.
-The callback, set through `set_data_handler` by the KV, will be used by the KV to asynchronously handle Application level requests made of this Node by other Nodes in the cluster.
+The callback, set through `set_data_handler` by the KV, will be used by the KV to handle Application level requests made of this Node by other Nodes in the cluster.

 # Use cases